bootstrapworld/curriculum/lessons/bar-and-pie-charts/langs/en-us/slides.md

 {layout="Launch"}
 # Pie and Bar Charts

+- Open your saved @starter-file{animals}, or make a new copy.
-Where have you seen infographics and graphs used to display data in the real world?
+- Where have you seen infographics and graphs used to display data in the real world?

 <!--
-Solicit student ideas, and provide some of your own -->
+Solicit student ideas for infographics, and/or provide some of your own -->
 ---
 {layout="LaunchR"}
-# Launch
+# Pie and Bar Charts

+@left{@image{images/legsp.png,"A pie chart showing how many animals have each number of legs", 300}}

 Here is the @vocab{Contract} for a function that makes @vocab{pie charts}: